MadPanCake/docusaurus/src/pages/money-back-guarantee.md

 # 100% Money Back Guarantee

-We are the only studio that's so confident with it's products that we offer a **100% Money Back Guarantee!**\
-If you purchase a qualified product and after testing it, you decide that it's not satisfying, you can [ask for a refund](https://discord.gg/wdBFC7Hc6X).
+No other studio matches our confidence!
+That’s why we proudly offer a 100% Money-Back Guarantee.
+Try any qualified product, and if it doesn’t meet your expectations, your refund is just a [request away!](https://discord.gg/wdBFC7Hc6X)!

 ## :moneybag: Refunds
-- Our software can be refunded for up to 30 days after purchase.
+- You can request a refund for Unlimited Adventures within 30 days of purchase.
-- Refund is impossible if you purchase Unlimited Adventures along with other items in the basket.
-This is a BuiltByBit limitation (precisely, Tebex limitation).
-- Breaking TOS or acting in malicious intent might affect your right to request a refund.
+- Violating our Terms of Service or acting with malicious intent may impact your eligibility for a refund.
-- The refund can take up to a week before it's processed.
+- Refund requests are usually processed within 7 days.

 ## ❤️ Can I buy again?

-The development tempo of Unlimited Adventures causes many users to reconsider their refunds and ask us if purchasing the setup again is possible.
-The answer is: absolutely!\
-We love games and we simply don’t have the heart to prevent anyone from having fun with games too!
+With the incredible progress of Unlimited Adventures, users often ask if they can repurchase their setup after a refund.
+The answer is a resounding yes!
+We love games, and we’re all about sharing that joy with you.

 If you’d like to repurchase, please message me on [Discord](https://discord.gg/wdBFC7Hc6X) or [BuiltByBit](https://builtbybit.com/members/simon-dev.171954/)!